Over 7 Decades of Legal Experience in Your Corner

 Domestic violence is often a heated, ugly, unplanned situation that simply went out of control.
-At times, the accusations are completely false, baseless, and are one party attempting to gain an advantage over the other party.
+At times, the accusations are completely false, and baseless, and are one party attempting to gain an advantage over the other party.
 One person may even be trying to get revenge upon another for completely petty reasons.